 Competition Rules

-Students may work individually or in groups up to 5 students to create a healthy (or healthier alternative) food item and accompanying food cart.
+Students may work in groups of 2-5 students to create a healthy (or healthier alternative) food item and accompanying food cart.
+By “healthy”, we are looking for foods that fall under 250 calories per serving with less than 10g of fat and 10g of sugar.

 To qualify for the overall grand prize awards, submissions must include all of the following: